fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/anaconda/README.md

 ### Using Conda

-This dev container and its associated image in
+This dev container and its associated image includes [the `conda` package manager](https://aka.ms/vscode-remote/conda/about).
+Additional packages installed using Conda will be downloaded from Anaconda or another repository if you configure one.
+To reconfigure Conda in this container to access an alternative repository, please see information on [configuring Conda channels here](https://aka.ms/vscode-remote